What is an Everglades Airboat Ride and How Does it Work?

 When you understand our Everglades airboat tours, how it works makes complete sense.
 Most people get an adrenaline rush when our airboats go at top speeds through the speed trails.
 Each tour encounters several speed trails, so there will be plenty of excitement on our airboat rides!
 Remember, there’s only one Everglades and only one way to see it!

-Today’s modern airboat can travel over the water at speeds of up to 35+ miles per hour, providing exhilarating trips that combine adventure with scenery.
+Today’s modern airboats can travel over the water at speeds of up to 35+ miles per hour, providing exhilarating trips that combine adventure with scenery.

 Experience the exclusive thrill of Everglades Holiday Park airboat tours.
 Navigate through mysterious mangrove tunnels, spot endangered species, and hold onto your hats during adrenaline-pumping speed trails.
 A trip to Everglades Holiday Park guarantees an unmatchable, once-in-a-lifetime experience.